LedgerHQ/blue-loader-python/README.md

 ## Supported devices

-At the moment these tools work for all Nano S, Nano S+, and Blue devices, but only for special Nano X developer units which are not available to the general public.
+At the moment these tools work for all ledger devices, but only for special Nano X developer units which are not available to the general public.
 The Recover scripts, will work with Nano X starting from a specific version.

 Please check [Ledger Developer Portal](https://developers.ledger.com/docs/nano-app/introduction/) to see how to debug your application on a Nano X simulator using [Speculos](https://github.com/LedgerHQ/speculos)